 Developing an app can take months and even years.
 Clients might change their mind and decide to take a half finished app to another developer to complete.
 Clients may try to assert that the app, and the intellectual property therein is theirs, and may even withhold payment to the developer until the app – typically the source code underlying it – is given to them.

 But really, who ‘owns’ an app before it is completed?

 What the law says

-They tell us that if a business client asks for the app (usually in the form of its source code) to be given to them, a term will be implied to allow this to happen.
-This is particularly the case where the business client is paying for the design and manufacture of the app, and where, objectively, there is no real expectation that the developer should retain the app/its source code for itself or for the benefit of a competitor of the business client.
+They tell us that if a business client asks for the app to be given to them, a term will be implied into the contractual agreement to allow this to happen.
+This is particularly the case where the business client is paying for the design and manufacture of the app, and where, objectively, there is no real expectation that the developer should retain the app/its source code for themselves or for the benefit of a competitor of the client.

 Resolving your dispute

 Both the Supreme Court of NSW and the Federal Court of Australia can hear disputes concerning intellectual property.
 The starting point is your agreement.
 Without a written agreement, the dispute resolution process can be both complex and expensive.